camunda/camunda-docs/versioned_docs/version-8.4/components/modeler/web-modeler/play-your-process.md

 - Call activities
 - Timer events that complete without being skipped
-- Message events that have a generic correlation key (Example: message correlation key is a variable that has a different value on each process instance)

 If you completed an unsupported element before rewinding, you will rewind farther than expected.